SNe789/devtron/docs/user-guide/integrations/README.md

 ## Discover and install integrations

-The current release of Devtron supports the Build and Deploy (CI/CD) integration.
+Devtron supports the Build and Deploy (CI/CD), GitOps(ArgoCD) and Security(Clair) integrations.
 More integrations will be available soon; to request one, please [submit a ticket](https://github.com/devtron-labs/devtron/issues/new/choose)

 > Integrations can be installed by super admins; However other user roles can browse and request super admins to install the required integrations.